favourO/goBookStore/README.md

-# Golang Projects - GO RESTFUL API
+## Golang Project - GO RESTFUL API

 ### This project illustrates the complete CRUD functionality of a go RESTFUL API
 - Add a book